 I have been worried about your husband Barack’s eating habits.
 From following him on the campaign trail during these very arduous times, it seems that news items abound about him chowing down on ribs, chili dogs, pizza and pastries.
 Yes, I know that he needs to go meet and greet his constituents and that he is eager to support small business owners around the country.
 This does mean that he must go and find where the people gather–and that is often in settings that involve the communal act of the serving and eating of food.
 I deeply appreciate that he is of the people and can get down and chow down with the common folk.
-I also I know he is a very generous guy and stories have reported that he is sometimes buying goodies to bring back to his hard-cranking campaign workers or public servants in the numerous locations where he has touched down.
+I also know he is a very generous guy and stories have reported that he is sometimes buying goodies to bring back to his hard-cranking campaign workers or public servants in the numerous locations where he has touched down.

 I do not mean to undermine his profound need for nourishment to keep him going, but it seems that a lot of yellow and red light foods are speeding their way down his own gullet–with obvious gusto–and with no traffic infractions being incurred.
 Just for those of my readers who don’t live in the world of childhood nutrition education, the traffic light metaphor refers to a system of identifying foods as either green, yellow or red light signifying always, sometimes or rarely ever to be eaten.

 I am reminded that when Barack’s friend and mentor, former President Bill Clinton was in office, his legendary appetites were the subject of much attention and downright mockery.
-I believe he lusted for Philly Cheese Steaks.
+I remember hearing he lusted for Philly Cheese Steaks.
 So, why are your husband’s eating habits not garnering the same scrutiny?
 Unfortunately, unlike pudgy Bill, it is because he is thin–actually, it is worse than that.
 He is skinny.
-I say unfortunately, because being skinny can sneak up and bite ya.
+I say, unfortunately, because being skinny can sneak up and bite ya.
 I imagine it must have been a bit disconcerting for you when that burly pizza parlor owner, came right over and just picked poor Barack right up off the ground with that big bear hug.

 With all the attention on obesity, we forget that the non-obese can suffer health consequences as well and are equally vulnerable to the effects of poor diet, smoking and stress–which I know are issues your husband contends with.
 These can be more detrimental than just extra pounds alone.
 I think I heard that he has quit smoking–so that is good.

 I will assume that when at home, our dear President consumes lots of White House grown organic vegetables, and grass-fed, hormone-free animal products prepared by some of the best chefs in the land.
 And, that he plays basketball and does other activities to stay fit.
 Hopefully, he also has a team of massage therapists and other holistically-oriented practitioners to assist with his well-being.
-Maybe he just eats these red light foods when he is on the road–like kids who go crazy for sweets at other people’s homes when such foods are forbidden in their own.
+Maybe he just eats these ‘red light ‘ foods when he is on the road–like kids who go crazy for sweets at other people’s homes when such foods are forbidden in their own.

 Believe you me, I do know that it is impossible to control our husbands’ behaviors.
 Here I am a nutritionist, and my own hubby has quite the pedestrian sweet tooth.
 No amount of my homemade kale chips can keep him from occasionally going out and finding a bag of Cheeze Doodles and the perfect dish of ice cream.
 I bet Hilary knows what I mean.
 Still, I am wondering, if given your highly touted platform and efforts regarding the urgency of improving nutritional status and decreasing the burden of illness on our nation, whether Barack could and should be modeling more healthful eating behaviors.